manastalukdar/yet-another-pomodoro-timer/app/backend/readme.md

 # Notes

+The examples below are for Windows, but corresponding steps also apply for other operating systems.

+## Environment

+1. Install Go.
+2. Make sure PATH contains `C:\Go\bin`, assuming thats where Go was installed.
+3. Add a new environment variable called `GOROOT` with value `C:\Go`.
+4. Be sure to set `GOPATH` (user) environment variable variable (`G:\dev\go` as an example on Windows).
+5. GO projects will need to be under `G:\dev\go`, using the above example.
+Possibly under a folder called `_my-projects`, or some name of your choosing.
+Alternately, a different folder can also be used for personal Go projects.
+6. Add `G:\dev\go\bin` (using above example) to PATH.

 ## Getting imported packages

 For all non-native Go packages you have to do a `go get -u`.
 Check your source files for those imported packages.
 For example, in api/handler.go, we have imported `golang.org/x/net/context`, so we have to run `go get -u golang.org/x/net/context`.